TIGRLab/stoppd_MRS/README.md

 # stoppd_MRS

-<h2>1.
-Need to download the following software for scripts to work:</h2>
+<h2>Need to download the following software for scripts to work:</h2>
 	- Gannet2.0<br>
 	- SPM 8<br>
 	- print_raw_headers (for GE scanner only)<br>